 is a producer at 4 1/2.
 She has worked in the Norwegian and German film industry for years, and contributed in several award-winning productions such as Mercy by Matthias Glasner and Hans Petter Moland’s Out Stealing Horses.
 She produces short films, feature films, and television dramas, and received an Amanda Award nomination for her latest feature film, Cattle Hill, in 2019.

 is the team leader in Altibox, responsible for TV and content.
 He has degrees in film photography and editing, and has produced for television, lectured at Stavanger university, been Head of Development at NRK, and ran a private production company in Stavanger.

 is a consulting buyer at Altibox, responsible for short film, documentary, and animation.
 He formerly worked for NRK, where he from 1991 was responsible for documentary acquisitions.

-Jury is appointed by Altibox and the Norwegian Short Film Festival in cooperation.
+Jury is appointed by Altibox in cooperation with the Norwegian Short Film Festival.

 Institut francais de Norvege

 The Irish Embassy in Oslo